michaelecrippa/XP/README.md

  - Lost changes
  - Conclusion
  ### Chapter 16 - Do or Do Not
  `We've now covered most of the programming aspects of XP.
-Here's a summary f things we do - and things we don't.`
+Here's a summary of things we do - and things we don't.`

+ ### Chapter 17 - Experience improves estimates
+ `Each iteration we gain experience.
+Experience with stories helps us estimate future stories more easily and more accurately.`

+### Chapter 18 - Resource, Scope, Quality, Time
+`Who's doing what?
+How much is finished?
+How good is it?
+When will we be done?
+What metrics should we keep?`
+- Resources
+- Scope
+- Quality
+- Time
+- Tracking and Reporting Scope
+- Tracking and Reporting Quality
+- Other metrics?
+- You can't resist, can you?